Chronic mesenteric ischemia

 Chronic mesenteric ischemia involving the small intestine will be reviewed here.
 The anatomy of the mesenteric vasculature, acute mesenteric small intestinal ischemia, and colonic ischemia are discussed separately.
-(See "Colonic ischemia".)
+(See "Overview of intestinal ischemia in adults" and "Colonic ischemia".)

 - American Gastroenterological Association Medical Position Statement: guidelines on intestinal ischemia.
 Gastroenterology 2000; 118:951.

 - Moawad J, Gewertz BL.
 Chronic mesenteric ischemia.
 Clinical presentation and diagnosis.
 Surg Clin North Am 1997; 77:357.

 - Poole JW, Sammartano RJ, Boley SJ.
 Hemodynamic basis of the pain of chronic mesenteric ischemia.
 Am J Surg 1987; 153:171.

 - Reinus JF, Brandt LJ, Boley SJ.
 Ischemic diseases of the bowel.
 Gastroenterol Clin North Am 1990; 19:319.

 - Wilson DB, Mostafavi K, Craven TE, et al. Clinical course of mesenteric artery stenosis in elderly americans.
 Arch Intern Med 2006; 166:2095.

 - Savastano S, Teso S, Corrà S, et al. Multislice CT angiography of the celiac and superior mesenteric arteries: comparison with arteriographic findings.
 Radiol Med 2002; 103:456.